YaboiET/unitalk_bitrix24/ext_context_markdown/testing.md

     * Agent status synchronization
     * CRM integration and data storage
     * Call recording
 *   Ensure data accuracy and consistency between Unitalk and Bitrix24
 *   Verify error handling and resilience to potential failures
 *   Assess call quality and latency
 *   Gather user feedback on usability and effectiveness
+*   Ensure all functionalities are working as expected.
+*   Verify data integrity and consistency between Unitalk and Bitrix24.
+*   Validate error handling and retry mechanisms.
+*   Assess performance and stability under various load conditions.

+**Testing Scope**

+*   **Unit Tests:** Test individual functions and modules in isolation.
+*   **Integration Tests:** Test the interaction between different components and modules.
+*   **End-to-End Tests:** Test the complete integration flow from call initiation to CRM updates and reporting.
+*   **Performance Tests:** Test the integration's performance under various load conditions.
+*   **Usability Tests:** Test the user interface and overall usability of the integration.

-## Test Phases
+## Planned Test Phases

 1. Unit Testing
     * Test individual functions and components of the integration code in isolation